Emerson/ember-form-master-2000/README.md

 you would expect and it is easy to add more custom components as needed.

-FM-2000 primary interaciton point is the `fm-field` component.
-This is used to render a field to the page.
+FM2000's primary entry point is the `fm-field` component.
+This is used to render a form field to the page.
 Even when you are making custom components you will still use `fm-field` to render them.

 Every time a field is rendered, it renders a `display` and a `widget`.
-`displays` are responible for the layout and css formatting of your form field.  `widgets` are responsible for encapulsating the actual component that is manipulated.
+`displays` are responible for the layout and css formatting of your form field.
+For example, a using different `display`s you could opt to render a field using horizontal form style or a stacked form style.
+`widgets` are responsible for encapulsating the actual component that is manipulated.
+There are built in widgets for things like `input` and `textarea` but you could add a custom date picker widget or a fancy autocomplete widget.
 To learn more about creating custom `displays` and `widgets` see the **Extending Form Master** below.

+#### A Brief Not on What FM2000 is Not

+FM2000 is all about rendering interactive forms in a standardized way with a concise and extensible syntax.
+FM2000 is *not* about doing form validation or managing CRUD logic.

 ### Built-In Components

 The following is the basic API for Ember 2.3+.
-For Ember 2.0-2.2, just specifiy `widgetAttrs` directly on the the component.
+The `hash` helper that is used below is not present in Ember 2.0-2.2.
+We are currently still supporting setting the widgetAttrs values for the default widgets directly on the `fm-field` component.
+You can look at aso for those versions just specifiy `widgetAttrs` directly on the the component.
+The supported attributes for this are listed in the `WIDGET_ATTR_ALIASES` constant in `addon/components/fm-field.js`.

 ```handlebars
 {{#fm-form action='submit'}}